Table of Contents

 - Location Name (Optional): geohash value gets shown if not selected.

-- Geo_point field that provides geohash value.
+- Geo_point field that provides a geohash value.

 WorldMap Panel Options: